testjamesman/telemetryhub/README.md

 ```
 telemetry-hub/
 ├── .gitignore                  # Specifies intentionally untracked files to ignore.
 ├── README.md                   # This file.
 │
 ├── dev/                        # Resources for local, accelerated development.
 │   ├── README.md                 # Instructions for the local dev environment.
 │   ├── docker-compose.yml        # Runs a local PostgreSQL database for testing.
 │   └── cloudformation-dev.yml    # A minimal CloudFormation stack for a dev RDS instance.
 │
+├── k8s/                        # Kubernetes manifests for all applications.
+│   ├── python-processor/         # Manifests for the backend SQS processing service.
+│   │   ├── deployment.yaml         # Defines the desired state for the processor Pods.
+│   │   └── service.yaml            # Exposes the processor Pods as a network service within the cluster.
+│   ├── load-generator/           # Manifests for the web UI and load generation service.
+│   │   ├── deployment.yaml         # Defines the desired state for the load generator Pods.
+│   │   └── service.yaml            # Exposes the load generator to the internet via a LoadBalancer.
+│   └── deploy-k8s-apps.sh        # Script to deploy both apps to EKS.
+│
 ├── infrastructure/             # Infrastructure as Code (IaC) for AWS resources.
 │   ├── cloudformation.yml        # CloudFormation template for VPCs, TGW, EC2, RDS, etc.
 │   ├── deploy-infra.sh           # Shell script to automate the CloudFormation deployment.
 │   └── deploy-eks.sh             # Shell script to automate the EKS cluster creation.
 │
-├── src/                      # Source code for the test applications.
+└── src/                        # Source code for the test applications.
-│   ├── csharp-producer/        # .NET application that runs on the Windows VM.
+    ├── csharp-producer/          # .NET application that runs on the Windows VM.
+    │   ├── package-and-upload.sh   # Packages and uploads the app to S3.
-│   │   ├── DataProducer.csproj   # C# project file defining dependencies (e.g., AWS SDK).
+    │   ├── DataProducer.csproj     # C# project file defining dependencies (e.g., AWS SDK).
-│   │   └── Program.cs            # Main application logic for sending messages to SQS.
+    │   └── Program.cs              # Main application logic for sending messages to SQS.
-│   │
+    │
-│   ├── go-exporter/            # Go application that runs on the Linux VM.
+    ├── go-exporter/              # Go application that runs on the Linux VM.
+    │   ├── package-and-upload.sh   # Packages and uploads the app to S3.
-│   │   ├── exporter.go           # Main application logic for querying RDS and exposing metrics.
+    │   ├── exporter.go             # Main application logic for querying RDS and exposing metrics.
-│   │   └── go.mod                # Go module file for managing project dependencies.
+    │   └── go.mod                  # Go module file for managing project dependencies.
-│   │
-│   ├── python-processor/       # Python backend service that runs in Kubernetes.
-│   │   ├── build-and-push.sh     # Script to build and push the container image to ECR.
-│   │   ├── Dockerfile            # Instructions to build the Python app into a container image.
-│   │   ├── requirements.txt      # Lists Python package dependencies.
-│   │   └── processor.py          # Main application logic for processing SQS messages.
+    │   └── go.sum                  # Go file for ensuring integrity of project dependencies.
-│   │
+    │
-│   └── load-generator/         # Python web UI that runs in Kubernetes.
+    ├── python-processor/         # Python backend service that runs in Kubernetes.
     │   ├── build-and-push.sh       # Script to build and push the container image to ECR.
     │   ├── Dockerfile              # Instructions to build the Python app into a container image.
     │   ├── requirements.txt        # Lists Python package dependencies.
-│       ├── load_generator.py     # Main application logic for the web UI and load generation.
+    │   └── processor.py            # Main application logic for processing SQS messages.
-│       └── templates/            # Directory to hold web UI files.
-│           └── index.html          # HTML template for the web UI.
     │
-└── k8s/                      # Kubernetes manifests for all applications.
-    ├── python-processor/       # Manifests for the backend SQS processing service.
-    │   ├── deployment.yaml       # Defines the desired state for the processor Pods.
-    │   └── service.yaml          # Exposes the processor Pods as a network service within the cluster.
-    ├── load-generator/         # Manifests for the web UI and load generation service.
+    └── load-generator/           # Python web UI that runs in Kubernetes.
+        ├── build-and-push.sh       # Script to build and push the container image to ECR.
+        ├── Dockerfile              # Instructions to build the Python app into a container image.
+        ├── requirements.txt        # Lists Python package dependencies.
-    │   ├── deployment.yaml       # Defines the desired state for the load generator Pods.
+        ├── load_generator.py       # Main application logic for the web UI and load generation.
-    │   └── service.yaml          # Exposes the load generator to the internet via a LoadBalancer.
-    └── deploy-k8s-apps.sh      # Script to deploy both apps to EKS.
+        └── templates/              # Directory to hold web UI files.
+            └── index.html            # HTML template for the web UI.
 ```

 ---